 The successful management of a patients’ symptoms resulting from an ongoing medical condition.

-Medical professionals who specialise in cannabis medicine are especially weary of using the term cure rather than treatment, as in the past the term has often been inappropriately and enthusiastically used by both cannabis advocates and outlaws alike.
+Medical professionals who specialise in effective cannabis treatments are especially weary of using the term cure rather than treatment, as in the past the term has often been inappropriately and enthusiastically used by both cannabis advocates using cannabis medicine for symptom management and outlaws alike.

-On the subject of cure vs treatment, a notable tale in the larger international story of cannabis medicine is that of Canada’s Rick Simpson.
-Prior to the introduction of a robust regulatory framework for access to cannabis for medical purposes, a gentleman by the name of Rick Simpson gained fame and infamy through his passion for the use of cannabis medicine as what he would describe as a ‘cure’ for cancer.
-Having cultivated and processed cannabis extract to be used in the alleged treatment of his own skin cancer, Mr. Simpson soon became an outspoken advocate for the use of cannabis as a cancer ‘cure’.
+On the subject of the difference between treatment and cure, a notable tale in the larger international story of cannabis medicine for chronic and acute condition treatment with cannabinoids is that of Canada’s Rick Simpson.
+Prior to the introduction of a robust regulatory framework for access to effective cannabis treatments, a gentleman by the name of Rick Simpson gained fame and infamy through his passion for the use of cannabis medicine for symptom management as what he would describe as a ‘cure’ for cancer.
+Having cultivated and processed cannabis extract to be used in the alleged treatment of his own skin cancer, Mr. Simpson soon became an outspoken advocate for the use of cannabis as a cancer ‘cure’ as well as chronic and acute condition treatment with cannabinoids.
 Despite federal law prohibiting him from doing so, this led to him cultivating and processing considerable amounts of cannabis extract which he then freely distributed to other cancer patients looking to follow in his footsteps.
 To this day, many still refer to ethanol extracted full spectrum cannabis crude oil as RSO (Rick Simpson Oil).
-While Mr. Simpsons efforts did earn him a place in the cannabis history books, those advocating for cannabis to become a fixture of modern medicine have made efforts to distance themselves from him and other prophets claiming cannabis to be a miracle cure.
+While Mr. Simpsons efforts did earn him a place in the cannabis history books, those advocating for cannabis to become a fixture of modern medicine have made efforts to distance themselves from him and other prophets claiming chronic and acute condition treatments with cannabinoids as a miracle cure.

-Today’s cannabis medicine professionals choose instead to highlight ongoing efforts in clinical research on treatment efficacy to support the inclusion of cannabis in everyday modern medicine.
+Today’s cannabis medicine professionals choose instead to highlight ongoing efforts in clinical research on treatment efficacy to support the inclusion of cannabis in everyday modern medicine and explore more effective cannabis treatments.
 The current body of research regarding the possible treatment applications of cannabis medicine has expanded to include a long list of conditions/symptoms.

 COMMON SYMPTOMS & CONDITIONS FOR CANNABIS MEDICINE THERAPY